Love Like This (Natasha Bedingfield song): Background

 In 2007, Bedingfield began writing and recording new material for her second North American album Pocketful of Sunshine.
 Producer J. R. Rotem had been working with Bedingfield on the album.
 Rotem introduced Bedingfield to reggae pop singer/rapper Sean Kingston, who was also recording with Rotem.
 Bedingfield decided to work with Kingston because she "just Liked his thing".
 In an interview with Digital Spy, she said that she respected rappers and seemed to "have a little thing with rappers" since she had previously worked with Estelle, Eve and Bizarre from D12.

 Composition

-The song was written by Bedingfield, Kingston, Wayne Wilkins, Louis Biancaniello, Rico Love, Ryan Tedder from the band OneRepublic, and Sam Watters - an original member of Color Me Badd in the 90s.
-It was also produced by Biancaniello, Love, Tedder, and Watters together as The Runawayz.
+The song was written by Bedingfield, Kingston, Wayne Wilkins, Louis Biancaniello, Rico Love, Ryan Tedder from the band OneRepublic, and Sam Watters—an original member of American R&B group Color Me Badd.
+It was also produced by Biancaniello, Love, Tedder, and Watters together as the Runawayz.
 The song is composed in the key of F major and set in common time.
 Bedingfield's vocals span from C4 to F5.
 The Auto Tune effect is heard in a few parts of the song.
 In the song, Bedingfield discusses finding love with a person who has always "been there all your life", but that "you've never noticed it until now".
 According to her, it is all about realizing how that person is actually the "love of your life".